datocms/structured-text/packages/html-to-structured-text/README.md

 ### Examples

 <details>
-  <summary>Split an `ul` that contains an image.</summary>
+  <summary>Split a node that contains an image.</summary>

 In Dast images can be presented as `Block` nodes but these are not allowed inside of `ListItem` nodes (ul/ol lists).
-In this example we will split the list in 3 pieces.
+In this example we will split the list in 3 pieces and lift up the image.

+The same approach can be used to split other types of branches and lift up nodes to become root nodes.

 ```js
 import { findAll } from 'unist-utils-core';